National Championship Host City Bid Information

 - 2009 Cyclo-cross National Championships — Bend, Oregon [PDF]

 - 2009 Juniors/U23/Elite Road National Championships — Bend, Oregon [PDF]

 Interested in other championships you can bid on?
 Click here for more information about our events and for application procedures.

 About USA Cycling

 Recognized by the United States Olympic Committee and the Union Cycliste Internationale, USA Cycling is the official governing body for all disciplines of competitive cycling in the United States, including road, track, mountain bike, BMX and cyclo-cross.
-As a membership-based organization, USA Cycling comprises 70,000 licensees, 2,400 clubs and teams, and 34 local associations.
-The national governing body sanctions 2,900 competitive and non-competitive events throughout the U.S. each year, manages 17 national championship events, and is responsible for fostering the identification, development, and support of American cyclists.
+As a membership-based organization, USA Cycling comprises 64,000 members, 2,700+ clubs and teams, and 34 local associations.
+The national governing body sanctions over 3,100 competitive and non-competitive events throughout the U.S. each year and is responsible for the identification, development, and support of American cyclists.